SplifDev/Nitro-Generator/README.md

 # BOTool
-#A tool for creating bots super fast
+# A tool for creating bots super fast

+# Usage:
+  LINUX: cd /path/to/executable
+         ./BOTool
+  WINDOWS:
+         Just double-click on the executable!